MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-1.md

 ### Removed APIs and data structures

-The following APIs and data structures were removed in NetAdapterCx 1.1.
-Many of them were replaced with a different API or data structure.
+The following APIs and data structures were removed in NetAdapterCx 1.1 and were replaced with a different API or data structure.
 See each topic for details.

 - [NET_ADAPTER_DRIVER_TYPE](net-adapter-driver-type.md)
 - [NET_ADAPTER_PHYSICAL_ADDRESS](net-adapter-physical-address.md)